KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 1. Church-goers will no longer show up to church
 2. Offering will decline as a result

+Indeed, a cost benefit analysis must be done while considering any change.

 But these arguments may pose little relevance, because of the competitive marketplace.
 Church-goers can use the digital products of other denominations as replacements.